MarraLab/MarraLab/_members/signe-maclennan.md

 **Academic & professional history**

 Signe (she/her) obtained her BSc in Health Sciences from SFU in 2021 and during her undergraduate degree she contributed to research involving spiders and HIV in the Gries and Brumme labs.
-Signe joined the Marra Lab as a graduate student in 2021.
+Signe joined the MATCH Lab as a graduate student in 2021.

 **What project(s) do you work on?**